 Teach An Old Dog A New Trick: Despite the common myth that you can’t train older dogs, older dogs actually learn quite well.
 Not only will doing some reward-based training help you and your new dog create a positive bond, it will also help keep your dog’s brain active and challenged.

 Involve your children, if they are not too young, in the basic tasks of taking care of the dog.
 Have them feed the dog, brush the dog, give the dog a bath, etc. This is a great way to teach responsibility, but it also helps the child and dog bond with each other.

-Take your child with you to a basic training class and have the child do the training while you are there.
+Take your child with you to a basic training class so that, they will learn more about dog training from an authority figure that isn’t yourself.
+Having the child do the training while you are there will reinforce his or her authority over the dog.
 If you don’t want to take a class, teach them some basic commands so they can do some training with the dog.
 They can learn how to ask the dog to perform basic commands so the dog learns to listen to them and the child has a safe way to interact with the dog.
 Tricks are always fun for the kids to teach the dog, as well, and the dog will enjoy it too.
 Teaching the dog to play dead, roll over and shake hands is fun for everyone.
 This is a great way for children and dogs to build a bond with each other.

 Start off with taking your child and dog on a short walk at first.
 You can build up to longer walks as they get more comfortable walking the dog.
 Do not use a retractable leash when walking the dog (use a straight leather or nylon leash), because retractable leashes offer very little control of the dog and can be pulled out of the hand easily.
 Purchase an easy walk harness or gentle leader to help keep your dog from pulling, especially if you have a larger dog.
 This will make walking more enjoyable.